NethermindEth/el-node-spec/docs/docs/monitoring/grafana.md

 ## Dashboards

-Initially the CLI tool only deploys the [Host Metrics](#host-metrics) dashboard in the [Eigen Layer folder](#eigen-layer-folder).
-This dashboard is used to monitor host resources, such as CPU, memory, disk, network, etc.
+Initially, the Middleware setup wizard tool would only deploy the [Host Metrics](#host-metrics) dashboard in the [Eigen Layer folder](#eigen-layer-folder).
+This dashboard monitors host resources like CPU, memory, disk, network, etc.

-The middleware specific dashboards are provided by middleware developers in the installation package, and the CLI tool deploys them dynamically in the [Eigen Layer folder](#eigen-layer-folder) when a new middleware is deployed.
+The middleware specific dashboards are provided by middleware developers in the installation package.
+The tool would deploy them dynamically in the [Eigen Layer folder](#eigen-layer-folder) when a new middleware is deployed.

 ### Host Metrics